bermannoah/coffee-bot/README.md

 Rails endpoints that interact with Slack slash commands and store data using PostgreSQL.
 Login on view pages handled by a Slack oauth setup leveraging [Figaro](https://github.com/laserlemon/figaro) and [Faraday](https://github.com/lostisland/faraday).
 Multi-tenancy provided by [Apartment](https://github.com/influitive/apartment).
 View pages use the [Spectre](https://picturepan2.github.io/spectre/) CSS framework.
-The site is hosted on a [Digital Ocean](https://www.digitalocean.com/) droplet with a HTTPS certificate provided by the extremely great [Let's Encrypt](https://letsencrypt.org/).
+The site is hosted on AWS EC2 with a HTTPS certificate provided by the extremely great [Let's Encrypt](https://letsencrypt.org/).

+(If you're here for Coffee-Maker-Bot, click [here](https://github.com/bermannoah/coffee-maker-bot).)

 ### Basics of interacting with the bot
 ![gif of interaction](https://github.com/bermannoah/repo-images/blob/master/cb_basics.gif)